Is CE marking mandatory?

 - Certification is complete: your product is ready for trade in the EU

-However, manufacturers based outside of the European Union must have an authorised representative (AR) to sell their products on the EU single market.
+However, manufacturers based outside of the European Union must have an EU Authorised Representative or an EC Rep (for medical devices) to sell their products on the EU single market.
 The AR does not certify the products, but reviews the documentation provided by the manufacturer and evaluates the certification procedures and safety of the products so that it can be sold within the EU.